danlynn/com.dileep.plugins.datepicker/README.md

-# DatePicker Plugin for android and ios using PhoneGap / Cordova 3.3
+# DatePicker Plugin for android using PhoneGap / Cordova 3.3
+## ios not checked yet
 ## Installation

 1) Make sure that you have [Node](http://nodejs.org/) and [Cordova CLI](https://github.com/apache/cordova-cli) or [PhoneGap's CLI](https://github.com/mwbrooks/phonegap-cli) or [Cordova Plugman](https://github.com/apache/cordova-plugman/) installed on your machine.